DANS-KNAW/dataverse-dataset-geomap-view/docs/DEVNOTES.md

 - Allow selection of alternative base maps, like a satellite image.

 - Allow downloading the geographical information on the map in GeoJSON format.

+## Tests

+For testing purposes a Python script is provided that allows to add datasets with coordinates to the archive.
+This can be found in [the testdata folder](../examples/testdata).
+Also, some stress testing has been done, the results and the JMeter file is provided in [the stresstests folder](../examples/testdata/stresstests).